-Progreso is a port city in the Mexican state of Yucatán, located on the Gulf of Mexico in the north-west of the state some 30 minutes north of state capital Mérida (the biggest city on the Yucatán Peninsula) by highway.
+Progreso is a port city in the Mexican state of Yucatán, located on the Gulf of Mexico in the north-west of the state some 30 minutes north of the state capital Mérida (the biggest city on the Yucatán Peninsula) by highway.

 Progreso is a center for both the fishing industry and the container industry.
-All containers arrive in Progreso and are distributed to Yucatán, Campeche and Quintana Roo.
+All containers arrive in Progreso and are distributed to Yucatán, Campeche, and Quintana Roo.

 Progreso also is one of the newest ports for large cruise ships and an emerging balneario resort destination.
-Passengers disembark on a very long pier, the Terminal Remota opened in 1989 that juts out 6.5 km (4.0 mi) into the Gulf of Mexico.
+Passengers disembark on a very long pier, the Terminal Remota opened in 1989 that juts out 6.5 km into the Gulf of Mexico.

-Passengers are taken to shore to visit Progreso, Mérida or the Maya civilization archaeological sites of Uxmal and Dzibilchaltun.
+Passengers are taken to shore to visit Progreso, Mérida, or the Maya civilization archaeological sites of Uxmal and Dzibilchaltun.

-During the months of July and August the beaches fill with thousands of mostly local tourists, as it is traditional in these months for well-to-do residents of Mérida to leave the city and spend the summer in the cooler seaside environment.
+During the months of July and August, the beaches fill with thousands of mostly local tourists, as it is traditional in these months for well-to-do residents of Mérida to leave the city and spend the summer in the cooler seaside environment.

-There is little varitation in average temperatures though the winter months from December to March are noticeably more cool.
+There is little variation in average temperatures though the winter months from December to March are noticeably cooler.
 Precipitation is scarce throughout the year but is more abundant from June to October.

 On average, there are 36 days with measurable rainfall.